callmedw/Shipstr/README.md

 # Start the Rails Server
 $ rails server

 Now you can begin making API calls!
-See the list of <a href="#features">API EndPoints</a> to see how to format your calls to the API.
+See the list of <a href="#api-endpoints">API EndPoints</a> to see how to format your calls to the API.

 ```